Server Pipelines

 -

-Jobs on the CHTC are deployed from submit nodes.
+Submit server: Jobs on the CHTC are deployed from submit servers.
 You can

 ssh

-into our assigned submit node (submit2) to run and monitor jobs using your UW net-id and password.ssh {net-id}@submit2.chtc.wisc.edu
+into our assigned submit server (ap2002) to run and monitor jobs using your UW net-id and password.
+If you correctly updated your~/.bash_profile

-by following the macOS environment setup instructions, then you can use the simplesubmit
+by following the environment setup instructions, you can use the simplesubmit

 tossh